-With this topic, we will look at various guidance documents for corporate disclosure of non-financial information that have been developed in Japan, and discuss the need for repositioning such guidance documents to improve their mutual consistency.
-Then, we will discuss the need for basic principles that help major parties involved in corporate reporting, including information preparers, users and external auditors, deepen their shared recognition on what the preferable disclosure should be.
+With this topic, we will discuss the need for further discussions toward the development of local frameworks and standards for non-financial reporting in Japan, amid an accelerated movement to develop international standards.
+In particular, we will look at various guidance documents for corporate disclosure of non-financial information that have been developed in Japan, and discuss the need for repositioning and systematizing such guidance documents while improving their mutual consistency.
+Then, we will discuss the need for basic principles that help major parties involved in corporate reporting, including information preparers, users and external auditors, deepen their shared recognition on the way preferable disclosure ought to be.

-- 2.6 The Principles Regarding the Disclosure of Narrative Information were developed by FSA as principle-based guidance for enhancing the disclosure of narrative information in Annual Securities Reports.
+- 2.8 There exist multiple guidance documents for non-financial reporting in Japan.
+The Principles Regarding the Disclosure of Narrative Information were published by FSA as principle-based guidance for enhancing the disclosure of narrative information in a mandatory disclosure document for investors, the Annual Securities Report.
 Meanwhile, the Ministry of Economy, Trade and Industry (METI) issued guidance for corporate disclosure including voluntary disclosure under the title "Guidance for Integrated Corporate Disclosure and Company-Investor Dialogues for Collaborative Value Creation: ESG integration and non-financial information disclosure and intangible assets into investment" in May 2017 (hereinafter the "Guidance for Collaborative Value Creation").
-Furthermore, as the guidance for the disclosure of climate change information, the TCFD Consortium issued the "Guidance on Climate-related Financial Disclosures 2.0" in July 2020 (hereinafter the "TCFD Guidance 2.0").
-As such, there have already been several guidance documents for corporate disclosure developed in Japan; however, their relationships have not necessarily been clarified16. - 2.7 The Principles Regarding the Disclosure of Narrative Information are the guidance for the disclosure of narrative information in Annual Securities Reports whereas the Guidance for Collaborative Value Creation is the guidance for information disclosure and dialogue process in general regardless of whether it is mandatory or voluntary disclosure.
+Furthermore, as the guidance for the disclosure of climate change-related information, the TCFD Consortium issued the "Guidance on Climate-related Financial Disclosures 2.0" in July 2020 (hereinafter the "TCFD Guidance 2.0").
+As such, there have already been several guidance documents for corporate disclosure developed in Japan; however, their relationships have not necessarily been clarified20. - 2.9 The Principles Regarding the Disclosure of Narrative Information are the guidance for the disclosure of narrative information in Annual Securities Reports whereas the Guidance for Collaborative Value Creation is the guidance for information disclosure and dialogue process in general regardless of whether it is mandatory or voluntary disclosure.
 These two guidance documents have a certain level of commonality as they both see strategies and KPIs as key elements of disclosure.
 However, while the Guidance for Collaborative Value Creation also positions business model, sustainability and ESG as the other key elements, the Principles Regarding the Disclosure of Narrative Information do not directly mention them.
-Instead, the principles have some descriptions that can be interpreted as treating business model and strategies as a unified concept by calling them "business policies and strategies."
+Instead, the principles have some descriptions that can be interpreted as treating business model and strategies as a concept included in business policies and strategies in an integrated manner.
 Also, while these two guidance documents cover the entire corporate disclosure information, the TCFD Guidance 2.0 only covers information relevant to climate change.
-Moreover, the TCFD Guidance 2.0 does not mention differences in how such information should be disclosed between mandatory and voluntary disclosures.
-Therefore, each company, i.e., a preparer of disclosure information, has to decide what information and how to disclose it in mandatory disclosure documents. - 2.8 Another challenge of Japanese disclosure guidance documents is that they do not present preparers and users of disclosed information with the basic principles to consider when disclosing corporate information in a comprehensive and explicit manner.
-The Financial Instruments and Exchange Act defines in Article 24, paragraph 1 that an Annual Securities Report is a report to state matters "necessary and appropriate in the public interest or for the protection of investors."
-Meanwhile, the "Points to Note Regarding Disclosure of Corporate Affairs (Guideline for the Disclosure of Corporate Affairs)" specifies in 1-7 the general viewpoints from which the content of a disclosure document should be reviewed (truth and accuracy, materiality, expeditiousness, clarity, objectivity and lawfulness).
-The Special Committee members shared in their discussion a view on such challenge that these viewpoints should be widely known as the principles for disclosure practices.
-Considering major recent trends in corporate disclosure, including focus on future orientation, enhancing disclosure of non-financial information and increased use of estimates in financial reporting.
+Moreover, the TCFD Guidance 2.0 does not mention